BerkAkipek/AWSStudy/awsCloudPractitioner/notes.md

 Cost Anomaly Detection: Detect unusual spends using ML Service Quotas: Notify you when you're close to a service quota Threshold

+# Advanced Identity

+## AWS STS(Security Token Service)

+Enables you to create temporary, limited-priviliges credentials to access your AWS resources Short-Term credentials: You configure expiration period Use Cases:
+- Identity Federation: Manage our identities in external systems and provide them with STS tokens to access AWS resources
+- IAM roles for cross/same account access
+- IAM roles for Amazon EC2: provide temporary credentials for EC2 instances to access AWS resources

+## AWS Cognito

+Identify for your web and mobile application Users(Potentially Millions) Istead of creating an IAM user for them, you create a user in incognito

+### What is Microsoft Active Directory(AD)?

+Found on any Windows Server with AD Domain Services Database of objects: User Accounts, Computers, Printers, File Shares, Security Groups Centralized Security Management, Create Accounts, Assign Permissions

+## AWS Directory Services

+AWS Managed Microsoft AD:
+- Create your own Active Directory in AWS, manage users locally, supports MFA
+- Establish trust connections with your on-premises AD

+AD Connector:
+- Directory Gateway(Proxy) to redirect on-premises AD, supports MFA
+- Users are managed on on-premises AD

+Simple AD:
+- AD-compoatible managed Directory in AWS
+- Cannot be joined wit on-premises AD

+## AWS IAM Identity Center

+It's successor to AWS single sign-on
+One Login(Single Sign-on) for all your:
+- AWS Accounts in AWS Organization
+- Business Cloud Applications(ex: SalesForce, Box, Microsoft 365, ...)
+- SAML 2.0 - enabled applications
+- EC2 Windows Instances

+Idetity Providers:
+- Build in identity store in IAM Identity Center
+- 3rd Party: Active Directory(AD), One Login, Okta, ...

+## Advanced Identity - Summary

+IAM:
+- Identity and Access Management inside in your AWS Account
+- For users that you trust and belong to your company

+Organiztions: Manage Multiple accounts
+Security Token Service(STS): Temporary limited-priviliges credentials to access AWS resources
+Cognito: Create a database of users for your mobile and web application Directory Services: Integrate Microsoft Active Directory in AWS IAM Identity Center: One login for multiple AWS accounts and applicaitons